lagimik/PartnerCrucible/DataAISolutionArea.md

 Source | Description | Notes
 :----- | :-----  | :-----
-[Introduction to Azure OpenAI Service](https://learn.microsoft.com/en-us/training/modules/explore-azure-openai/) | Introduction to OpenAI learning path  | Microsoft Learn
-[Request Access to Azure OpenAI Services](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUOFA5Qk1UWDRBMjg0WFhPMkIzTzhKQ1dWNyQlQCN0PWcu) | Azure OpenAI text and code models: Azure OpenAI Service requires registration and is currently only available to Microsoft managed customers and partners.| Customer Voice
 [Introduction to Azure OpenAI Service](https://learn.microsoft.com/en-us/training/modules/explore-azure-openai/) | Understand how you can use Azure OpenAI to build solutions against AI models within Azure.| Microsoft Learn
+[Learning Plan Resources for Azure OpenAI¶](https://microsoft.github.io/PartnerResources/azure/data-analytics-ai/openai) | This document is under active development.
+Please check regularly for updates | Microsoft US
+[Azure OpenAI Workshop](https://github.com/Azure/azure-openai-workshop) | In this workshop, you will learn how to use the Azure OpenAI service to create AI powered solutions.
+You will get hands-on experience with the latest AI technologies and will learn how to use Azure OpenAI API.| GitHub
 [Azure OpenAI Service pricing](https://azure.microsoft.com/en-gb/pricing/details/cognitive-services/openai-service/) |  Optimise costs with a pay-as-you-go consumption model and a price per unit for each model.|
+[Request Access to Azure OpenAI Services](https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR7en2Ais5pxKtso_Pz4b1_xUOFA5Qk1UWDRBMjg0WFhPMkIzTzhKQ1dWNyQlQCN0PWcu) | Azure OpenAI text and code models: Azure OpenAI Service requires registration and is currently only available to Microsoft managed customers and partners.| Customer Voice

 ## CosmosDB